ivoyager/ivoyager-changelogs/README.md

 See cloning and downloading instructions [here](https://ivoyager.dev/download/).

 ## Project Note!
 * universe.tscn was moved from the ivoyager submodule into the top level project directories.
 This will help external project developers.
 However, it'll break existing projects using ivoyager until you add your own Universe.
 It's just a Spatial that has name="Universe" and no other changes.
-(I'm not sure yet but I may add WorldEnvironment to it.
-That's currently done by code.)

 ## Added
 * New IOManager manages a separate thread for I/O including resource loading and other file reading/writing.
 All functions work on the Main thread if external project sets Global.enable_threads = false.
 Unfortunately, we won't be able to use threads for the Web Planetarium until Godot 4.0.
 (Note: progress bar does not progress in most cases if enable_threads = false.
 I removed it in the Web Planetarium.)